 Tian(Heaven)- as major cosmic and transcendent force often seen as source of creation, interaction and changes.
 Heaven worship is one of oldest and still present worships among people.
 People pray to Heaven for good harvest, success at job, health, stable family, fertility and love.

 Qi- life energy which circulates through our bodies which can be felt and distributed by breathing in and out and with different moves from Qi Gong and Taiji.
 Qi is considered as strongest force in body which is important for connection between mind and body, physical and psychical well being and self control.
 Qi is considered as bodily reflection of universe and thus must be in balance on basis of yin yang.
-Qi is human manifestation of yin and yang in mind and body.
-Heaven and Earth and static and dynamic.
+Qi is human manifestation of yin and yang in mind and body, Heaven and Earth and static and dynamic.
+Except in humans there is qi in Heaven which exists in all cosmic bodies and in Earth which exists in all elements, areas and living beings.

 Jingzu– ancestor worship as Chinese people consider that ancestral spirits deserve respect and attention.
 Many houses have little shrines with tablets with written names of ancestors or photos of ancestors.
 People offer them incense, food and fake money as they believe that ancestors need money in spiritual realm too.
 They pray for well being of ancestors and ask them for blessings.